DanielTakeshi/IL_ROS_HSR/README.md

   have logical connections to each other, but it's best to simulate them so that they are temporally connected.

+**After data is collected, do the following immediately**:

+- Inspect it, along with data augmentation.
+Try scripts similar to `python scripts/check_raw_data.py` or `python scripts/data_augmentation_example.py`, with appropriate file paths and other settings adjusted.
+This will catch some obvious issues.
+- See how well an analytic baseline metric would do in detecting grasp points (or corners).
+For instance, we can take the RGB images (since all RGB+depth are collected simultaneously) and do contour detection on the blue bed frame and then pick the corner of that closest to the white sheet.
+This gives us a baseline to further improve on with deep learning.

 ## Slow Data Collection

+Note: this is outdated but useful as a reminder for how to use `main/collect_bed_data.py`.

 1. As mentioned above, run `python main/collect_data_bed.py`.
 Make sure there are no error messages.

     - If there are no topics found initially, that likely means the AR marker is not visible.
 Please check rviz.
-    - For each setup, we sample a starting bed configuration with a red line and then have to *physically adjust the bed sheet to match that image*.
+    - For each setup, originally we sampled a starting bed configuration with a red line and then had to *physically adjust the bed sheet to match that image*.
 This provides the variation in starting states.
-Again, only coarse matches are needed.
-However, please keep the bed adjusted so that it is close to the z-axis (colored blue) of the two bottom poses.
+However, the red lines turned out to be pretty poorly located, so I just went with four conditions, a 2x2 combination of whether we wanted the white underside of the Cal blanket visible, and whether we wanted the sheet curved or not.

 2. After the sheet has been adjusted, the robot can move.

     - Press B on the joystick.
 Then the robot should move up to the bed, and pause.
     - An image loader/viewer pops up.
 Click "Load" (upper right corner) to load the current camera image of the robot.
     - Drag the bounding box where the robot should grasp.
 Click "send command" and then close the window. *The grasp will not execute until the window is closed*.

 3. After the grasp, we need to check for transitioning vs re-grasping.

     - Load the image as usual by clicking "Load".
     - Below the "Load" button, drag and drop either "Success" or "Failure" depending on what we think happened.
     - Click "Confirm Class".
 This is especially important!
 What matters is the class that you see in the list that appears.
     - Draw a bounding box.
 I don't think it matters if we know the robot transitions, but if the robot has to re-grasp, then definitely put the correct pose.
     - Send the command, close the window.

 4. Data Storage

     - After the HSR has transitioned to the start, it will save the data under the specified directory, as `rollout_X.p` where `X` is the index.
 Check the print logs for the location.
     - The `rollout_X.p` is a list of length K, where K>=5.
 Use `scripts/quick_rollout_check.py` to investigate quickly.
 It contains:
         - A list of two 3-D points, representing the "down corner" and "up corner" respectively, which are used for the initial state sampling.
+(Note: let's just ignore this.)
         - And then a bunch of dictionaries, all with these keys:
             - `c_img`: camera image.
 Note that if a grasp just failed, then the subsequent image that the success network would see is the same exact image as the grasping network would see.
-This makes
-              sense: at attempt `t` just after we think a grasp failure happened, the image `I` is what the success net would see, so it must classify it as a failure.
+This makes sense: at attempt `t` just after we think a grasp failure happened, the image `I` is what the success net would see, so it must classify it as a failure.
 Then in the next dictionary, `I` stays the same since we have figure out where to grasp next.
             - `d_img`: depth image.
 Don't worry about this too much.
-            - `class`: either 0 (success/good) or 1 (failure/bad), use these for
-              the 'success' type.
+            - `class`: either 0 (success/good) or 1 (failure/bad), use these for the 'success' type.
             - `pose`: a 2D point from where we marked it in the interface.
 You'll see it in the Tkinter pop-up menu.
 Use these for the 'grasp' types.
             - `type`: 'grasp' or 'success'
             - `side`: 'BOTTOM' or 'TOP' (the HSR starts in the bottom position)
         - These repeat for each grasp and success check, and for both sides.
 The first dictionary is of type 'grasp' and represents the data that the grasping network would see, and has 'pose' as the center of the bounding box we drew.
 The second dictionary is of type 'success' for a success check, and which also lets us draw a bounding box.
 Two cases:
             - *First grasp succeeded?* The next dictionary has `c_img` corresponding to the top of the bed, with type 'grasp', and has a different `pose` corresponding to the next bounding box we drew.
 So the bounding box we draw for the success network, assuming the previous grasp succeeded, is ignored.
             - *First grasp failed?* The next dictionary has the same `c_img` as discussed above, with type 'grasp'.
 It also has the same `pose` since we should have drawn it just now.
               (The pose is also effectively ignored, except during the interface, we need to be careful about where we draw the pose in this case because it immediately impacts the next grasp attempt.)
           The cycle repeats.
 So either way the two types alternate.
       Hence, the shortest length of `rollout_X.p` is 5, because the bottom and top each require two dictionaries (one each for grasping and then the success).
 Of course, it will be longer whenever we have to re-grasp.

 Here's an example of the pop-up menu.
 In the "Bounding Boxes" the class that gets recorded is shown there.
 Once you see something like this, you can "Send Command" and close it.

 ![](imgs/failure_1.png)

+After collecting data, **immediately check the analytic version** of our problems, to get a good baseline for accuracy (either grasping or, less likely, successes).

 ## Neural Network Training

+(The training comes from the `fast_grasp_detect` repository.)

 0. Data dimension: by default we do NOT use the raw (480,640,3)-sized images, but we pass them through a pre-trained YOLO network to get (14,14,1024)-dimensional features, and THEN we do the rest of the stuff from there.
-In other words, when we call a training minibatch, we will get a batch of size (B,14,14,1024).
+In other words, when we call a training minibatch, we will get a batch of size (B,14,14,1024). **TODO: support for training end-to-end is in progress.**

 1. Collect and understand the data.